 Fu Hao — First Female General in the History of China and Wife of Four Kings

 Around 10,000 pieces of oracle bone inscriptions were excavated in China, and about 200 were about Lady Fu Hao (or Fu Zi).

 As a woman with paramount theocracy, and royal and military power, she also obtained great love from the king.

-Recently, her well-preserved tomb was discovered in Henan Province, which contained 1928 pieces of valuable and exquisite burial artifacts.
+Her well-preserved tomb was recently discovered in Henan Province, which contained 1928 pieces of valuable and exquisite burial artifacts.

 From A Teenage Queen to An Exceptional Marshal